Cannon Beach Tidepools

 Many colorful and strange creatures live where Cannon Beach’s rocky shorelines and beaches meet the sea.
 As the tide recedes, intertidal areas and tidepools reveal a unique and diverse environment.
 Bright sea stars in a variety of colors cling tightly to rocks.
 Green anemones lay open like flowers at the bottom of pools.
 Look carefully, and you may find crabs, fish, snails, limpets, coral, sponge, and colorful sea slugs known as nudibranchs.
 These are just a few of the coastal marine creatures you may discover in the tidepools of Cannon Beach.

 Haystack Rock offers the most accessible access to the intertidal area and tidepools, but there are also plenty of other nearby areas with great tidepools and fewer crowds.
 For optimum viewing, it is best to be in the intertidal zone one hour before daily low tides.
 Tides of 0.0 feet and lower (minus tides) are best for tidepool viewing, but when the ocean is calm many intertidal areas can be observed even at plus one or two-foot tides.
 Minus tides in Cannon Beach begin in spring, and the lowest minus tides occur in summer.
 Check out the optimal time on the current NOAA tide prediction tide charts.

 When visiting the intertidal area, be aware that the creatures and environment are easily damaged.
 To avoid this, walk only on sand or bare rock and watch your step.
 Avoid walking on rocks covered with barnacles for your safety and to avoid damaging the fragile ecosystem.
 Many tidepools have plenty of viewing opportunities at the sand-rock interface, where standing on rock can be avoided almost entirely.
-Slow down, look closely and watch carefully to observe the sea life in its home.
+Please slow down and watch carefully to observe the sea life in its home.
 Quietly watching a pool or gently moving seaweed aside will reveal organisms and behavior that would otherwise go unnoticed.
 Always be aware of your surroundings when visiting the intertidal area, and never turn your back on the ocean.